 Corporate Governance Reporting

-Companies with a Premium listing on the London Stock Exchange must apply the UK Corporate Governance Code (the Code) on a ‘comply or explain’ basis.
-These companies must include information on their compliance with the Code in their annual report each year.
+Companies with a Premium listing on the Main Market of the London Stock Exchange (LSE) must apply the FRC Code on a ‘comply or explain’ basis.
+These companies must include information on their compliance with the FRC Code in their annual report each year.